Comparisons12 min read

 Mullvad

-Mullvad is the VPN that genuinely doesn't want your data — and look, in 2026, that's rarer than it should be.
-You don't create an account with an email address.
-You get a randomly generated account number, pay your €5/month (that's it — one price, no tiers, no annual discount), and you're in.
-They'll even accept cash through the mail if you want to go full ghost mode.
-Fun fact: I know people who've actually done this.
-It works.
+Mullvad genuinely doesn't want your information — and in 2026, that's actually rarer than it should be.
+You don't sign up with an email.
+Instead, you get a randomly generated account number, pay €5/month (that's it — one price, flat rate, no discounts), and you're done.
+They'll even take cash through the mail if you want total anonymity.
+After using their service, what struck me was how refreshingly simple the whole thing is.

 Key Features

-• Anonymous account system — no email, no name, just a 16-digit account number.
+• Anonymous account system — no email signup, just a 16-digit number.

-• WireGuard with rotating keys — Mullvad was one of the first commercial VPNs to implement WireGuard properly, back when most competitors were still dragging their feet.
+• WireGuard with rotating keys — Mullvad was early to get WireGuard right, back when competitors were dragging their feet.

-• DAITA (Defence Against AI-guided Traffic Analysis) — a genuinely unique feature that adds randomized traffic to obscure usage patterns from AI surveillance.
-Almost no other VPN has this, and I think it's going to matter a lot more as AI-based monitoring scales up.
+• DAITA (Defence Against AI-guided Traffic Analysis) — adds random traffic to mess with AI-based surveillance.
+Almost no other VPN has this, and I think it'll matter way more as AI monitoring gets bigger.

-• Mullvad Browser — a co-developed browser with the Tor Project focused on fingerprint resistance.
-That's a flex and a half.
+• Mullvad Browser — built with the Tor Project to resist fingerprinting.
+That's genuinely impressive.

-• Ownership of physical servers — Mullvad owns or co-locates much of its infrastructure rather than relying entirely on third-party data centers.
+• Owns physical servers — Mullvad runs or shares its own infrastructure instead of relying entirely on third-party data centers.

 Best For